We’ve rounded up 12 of the best dog-friendly camping spots in NSW for you and your pooch to pitch a tent at and play ball.

 - If your dog loves a good bark, consider the impact on other campers

-- Don’t take your dog into restricted areas
+- Don’t take your dog into restricted area

-Riverwood Downs has everything you could need, there are spas (not sure if doggos are allowed in the spas).
-It’s not free though so make sure you book ahead.
+Riverwood Downs has everything you could need, there are even spas (not sure if doggy paddle is allowed though) and an on-site bar and grill.
+This campground isn’t free though so make sure you book ahead.

-2.5 hours from Sydney / 2.5 hours from Canberra
+Time from Sydney: 2.5 hours (and 2.5 hours from Canberra too)

 In the Southern Highlands south of Sydney, down the Wombeyan Caves Road from Mittagong, sits Wollondilly River Station.
-This true blue bush camping retreat is run by Ina and Brian Casburn and it’s refreshingly down to earth, just check out their website.
+This true blue bush camping retreat is run by Ina and Brian Casburn and it’s refreshingly down to earth.

 They’re not into squeezing every dollar out of the place, so it never gets too crowded and the grounds are pet friendly, so you can bring your ferret!
 Or dog, I guess.

 Bookings by phone are essential and payment is in cash on arrival.
 There’s no internet, nice.